Polyester Versus Fluoropolymer Paint in Interior or Exterior Applications

 Warranty provisions are extremely important here.
 Some manufacturers will offer a 10-year or longer performance guarantee on a paint that cannot meet AAMA 2605.
 This is because the warranty is for material replacement only.
 And the cost of remediation is far more dependent on the labor costs than the material cost.
 It is estimated that the deconstruction, fabrication of new panels, and installation cost is approximately 75-85% of the total remediation cost.
 To execute this warranty, the owner is expected to pay an additional 300% or more of the material cost to cover the fabrication and installation to repair a problem with the non-performance of the paint.

 The warranty should be for both material AND labor.
-In Situ, Latin for in place.
+ALPOLIC's Repair and Replace Warranty stands behind its product like no other.
 Anything less puts the onus of repair on someone other than the material supplier.

 We invite you to explore the difference in warranty value with our calculator.